Decade of Emmys show little change in women behind the scenes on TV

-LOS ANGELES (Reuters) - In a year where comedian Amy Schumer scored Emmy nods for acting, directing and writing her own show, it may appear that women are finally breaking through the male-dominated world of primetime television.
+LOS ANGELES, Sept 18 (Reuters) - In a year where comedian Amy Schumer scored Emmy nods for acting, directing and writing her own show, it may appear that women are finally breaking through the male-dominated world of primetime television.

 But a study released this week examining women in key behind-the-scenes TV roles, found little has changed in the past decade.